-The best way to get this result is to let you correct or change the personal information we store for you.
-So if you’d like to make any changes to your personal information, simply contact us and we’ll work to carry out your instructions.
+- If you consider that we need to make any changes to your personal information, simply use our self-serve portals such as My Account or contact us and we’ll work to carry out your instructions.
 It would assist us to ensure we properly understand your request, and allow us to respond more promptly, if requests are made in writing and include as much detail as possible.

 Access to your personal information

-You’re welcome to ask for a written copy of the personal information we hold about you, at any time.
+- You’re welcome to ask for a written copy of the personal information we hold about you, at any time.
 To do this, simply contact us using the contact details specified at the end of this policy with your request and include your contact details.
-We’ll contact you to establish proof of your identity before sending you these details.
+As a security measure, we’ll contact you to establish proof of your identity before sending you these details.
 It would assist us to ensure we properly understand your request, and allow us to respond more promptly, if requests are made in writing and include as much detail as possible.

 Collection of Information Statement

-The third parties referred to in this statement may be located overseas, including Europe, USA, Japan, Philippines, India, and New Zealand.
+- The third parties referred to in this statement may be located overseas, including Europe, the USA, Japan, Philippines, India, and New Zealand.

-We may use and disclose your personal or credit information for direct marketing purposes, unless you opt-out.
+- We may use and disclose your personal information for direct marketing purposes unless you opt-out.

-- would like to get in touch with us about direct marketing;
+- get in touch with us about direct marketing;

-- would like to access your personal information held by us;
+- access your personal information held by us;

-- would like to correct your personal information held by us; or
+- correct your personal information held by us;

 phone 1800 208 987;